EskoSalaka/status-package-explorer/README.md

 The app works by using the local storage to save the parsed status file.
 In the package contents, every dependency and reverse dependency is a clickable link unless it's not found in the status file.
 Optional dependencies are separated with the pipe "|" character and they are also clickable in a similar manner.

-The app is built with react and and react-router.
+The app is built with react and and react-router, and is running in https://status-file-explorer.herokuapp.com/

+## Running the app

+Just do `npm install` and `npm run start-dev` to run the app locally.
+For deployment, do `npm run build` and `npm run start` to run the build.